Wednesday, March 22, 2023

 What is Air Quality Index (AQI)?

 Air is a homogenous mixture of different gases.
 All the gases present in this mixture are in different proportions.
-Within this mixture, if the concentration of some of the gases like Carbon monoxide, sulphur dioxide, nitrogen dioxide, etc. increases, then it has health effects on the human body.
+Within this mixture, if concentration of some of the gases like Carbon monoxide, sulphur dioxide, nitrogen dioxide etc. increases, then it has health effects on human body.
 These health effects ranges from minor breathing discomfort to serious lung and heart diseases.

 The Indian Government has categorized AQI in six categories after considering the volume of eight pollutant (PM10, PM2.5, NO2, SO2, CO, O3, NH3, and Pb).
 The National Air Quality Standards are prescribed as:

 PM stands for Particulate Matter.
 And the numbers indicate the diameter of the particulate matters in µm (micro-meter).
-One µm is equal to one-millionth of a meter (1/1000000).
+One µm is equals to one millionth of a meter (1/1000000).
 Here is an image to put this in perspective.

-These particulate matter are suspended in the air and causes health hazards when inhaled during day-to-day activities.
+These particulate matters are suspended in the air and causes health hazards when inhaled during day-to-day activities.

 If we broadly categorize them further than following categories emerges:

-These are ground-level sources of particulate matters.
-Activities like diesel, petrol & Natural gas combustion i.e., vehicular exhaust, cooking & heating, burning of biomass (which can be linked to crop residue burning, majorly from the state of Punjab), open waste burning, etc. Delhi has around 1.18 lakh crore registered motorized vehicles on its roads which means around 643 vehicles per 1000 people in Delhi.
+These are ground level sources of particulate matters.
+Activities like diesel, petrol & Natural gas combustion i.e., vehicular exhaust, cooking & heating, burning of biomass (which can be linked to the crop residue burning, majorly from the state of Punjab), open waste burning etc. Delhi has around 1.18 lakh crore registered motorized vehicles on its roads which means around 643 vehicles per 1000 people in Delhi.
 All this contributes to 56% of particulate matters suspended in Delhi’s vicinity.

-A systematic approach to either control or prevent the emission of particulate matter can improve the situation in Delhi.
-A switch in choice of fuel, a law regulating vehicular emission, and alternate use of biomass (instead of wasting or burning it) can prove to be effective in leaps and bound.
-The Delhi government has taken several steps towards spreading awareness against biomass burning and implemented laws to regulate vehicular emissions in recent years.
-And by the collective efforts of residents of Delhi, the problem can and should be solved.
+A systematic approach towards controlling or preventing the emission of particulate matter can significantly improve the situation in Delhi.
+Effective measures such as switching to cleaner fuels, implementing laws to regulate vehicular emissions, and utilizing biomass in alternative ways instead of wasting or burning it, can lead to substantial improvements.
+The Delhi government has already taken steps to create awareness against biomass burning and has implemented laws to regulate vehicular emissions in recent years.
+However, it is essential that the collective efforts of Delhi’s residents are also mobilized to help solve this problem.

 Fatema Kapadia